Hertford: Rail

 Two railway stations serve Hertford - Hertford East and Hertford North.
 Transport for London Oyster cards are valid for payment and travel at both stations.

 Hertford East

-Hertford East is the north-western terminus of the Hertford East Branch Line.
+Hertford East is the northwestern terminus of the Hertford East Branch Line.

 Greater Anglia manages the station and operates trains between Hertford East and London Liverpool Street in the City of London.

 The Hertford East Branch Line along with the West Anglia Main Line provide the town with direct connections to Ware, Broxbourne, Cheshunt, Waltham Cross, Tottenham Hale and Hackney Downs.
-At Broxbourne - the south-eastern terminus of the branch line - the West Anglia Main Line runs northbound towards Bishop's Stortford, Audley End and Cambridge.
+At Broxbourne - the southeastern terminus of the branch line - the West Anglia Main Line runs northbound towards Bishop's Stortford, Audley End and Cambridge.

 Hertford North

 Hertford North is on the Hertford Loop Line, a branch of the East Coast Main Line.

 Great Northern operates trains northbound towards Watton-at-Stone and Stevenage.
 Southbound, Great Northern trains run towards London Moorgate in the City through Enfield Chase, Alexandra Palace, Finsbury Park and Highbury and Islington.
 Some timetabled services run southbound into London King's Cross instead of Moorgate.

 North of Stevenage, trains run towards Hitchin, Peterborough, the North and Scotland, and towards Letchworth, Royston and Cambridge.
 South of Finsbury Park, services run towards King's Cross, London St Pancras, Farringdon, Gatwick Airport and Brighton.